knoup/xviii/README.md

 			*180 degrees

 	4) ATTACK
-			*Includes Firing/Charging
+			*Includes Firing/Charging/Healing

 *INF can either MOVE, PARTIALLY ROTATE, or FULLY ROTATE in addition to attacking.

-*CAV can either FULLY ROTATE, or PARTIALLY ROTATE in addition to moving/attacking
+*CAV can either FULLY ROTATE, or PARTIALLY ROTATE in addition to moving

 *However, unless otherwise stated, units may not ROTATE or MOVE at all AFTER attacking.

+*ART by default features a limber mechanic (although this can be removed/defined) for other units as well).
+Limber status can be toggled with L; while a unit is limbered, it can move, but cannot attack, and vice cersa when it is unlimbered.
+Note that a unit going from limbered to unlimbered needs to wait one turn before it can attack.

 *d stands for [6-sided] die; the roll result is multiplied by the modifier, such that